Honoring Mentors by Supporting Community Initiatives

 To empower residents in underserved communities to craft their own solutions for their own challenges; support organizations and their leaders who comfort the afflicted and afflict the comfortable; and nurture service that is committed to improving the lives of the least of us.

 Grant recipients are decided upon by the SHC coordinating team after researching appropriate potential nonprofit organizations in Tennessee, Kentucky, and Virginia.
-By the end of 2021 the Legacy Fund had received over $134,000 in contributions and awarded $40,000 in grants.
-So far in 2022, an additional three grants of $5000 each has been awarded to three new organizations, with more expected in the second half of the year.
-Each grant recipient to date is alphabetized below.
-Please visit our Grant Recipients page for more in-depth information about each organization’s mission.
+Please visit our Grant Recipients page for more in-depth information about each annual grant cycle and their corresponding grant recipients.